Copyright © 2016 SYDNEY SCHUSTER – All Rights Reserved

 Bonus round: Years later, my mother-in-law reported seeing Garfunkel get into another limo with his wife.
 She was so clutzy (or hammered, your pick) that my MIL could see her tonsils from up her skirt.
 Along with everyone else on that well-lit, crowded Manhattan street.
 Stay classy, Art.

 The Man Who Fell Into My Floorthru

-Anyway, there wasn’t enough food to go around at this party, or even chairs.
-Clark arrived wearing a dress that took up my whole living room and Roeg, who clearly wished he was someplace else.
+So at this party there wasn’t enough food to go around, or even chairs.
+Clark arrived wearing 1) a dress that took up my whole living room and ) Roeg, who clearly wanted to be someplace else.
 (He was directing Clark and David Bowie at the time in The Man Who Fell to Earth — a time Bowie called “singularly the darkest days of my life”* — and this was yet another kind of activity Roeg didn’t enjoy.)

 Apparently they had no place else to go.
 They hijacked my intimate party, holding court in my parlor with most of my guests crowded around them like a trash fire.
 I spent the evening with my besties on a couch as far away as we could get without leaving.

 Bonus round 3: When Clark was shooting The Man Who Fell to Earth, I visited the set and met the incomparable Rip Torn.
 He’s very nice, and handsome.

 Schadenfreude Bacon points: Roeg directed Art Garfunkel in the awful Bad Timing (1980).